Fios-Quest/idiomatic-rust-in-simple-steps/src/what-next/README.md

 The book goes into far more detail that IRISS, and makes fewer pains to avoid non-idiomatic examples or crates so gets to the point more directly.
-Particularly if you've gone through IRISS already, the official book will be a sinch to get through and give you a much broader
+Particularly if you've gone through IRISS already, the official book will be a sinch to get through and give you a much broader view of the language.

 For the more hands on, I can't recommend [Rustlings] enough.
 It's a collection of short exorcises that don't just tell you how Rust works, but get you to write it.
 You run it locally, and you can only pass a section when your code works!